BITSS-OPA/opa-deworming/code/05_final_opa.md

 ## Approach 2: @klps4

 In this second approach, benefits follow the same principle as in approach 1 (increase in lifetime earnings), but now there is more data on the actual effects on the labor market outcomes.
 Instead of projecting a trend of earnings into the future (after the estimated impact of the 10 year follow-up), this analysis uses additional data from 15 and 20 year follow-ups to the original intervention.
 Costs are fairly similar to approach 1, with the addition that in the second approach, the costs also account for several rounds of treatment required for effective deworming.
-Additionally. the interest rate here is updated to current values of return on (Kenyan) goverment bonds and inflation.
+Additionally. the interest rate here is updated to current values of return on (Kenyan) government bonds and inflation.

 ### Gains in earnings